 An elderly black woman decides to become a young white man.
 She has been a closet hockey fan all her life and would desperately like to live out her lasting years as part of the New York Rangers.
-To do this, she sells most of her ethnicity and wisdom to a young, Jewish corporate executive and picks up some youth and Canadian at a surprising discount.
+To do this, she sells some of her ethnicity and wisdom to a young, Jewish executive and picks up some youth and Canadian at a surprising discount.

 Market Dynamics and Regulations

 While these cases may appear simple to the novice trader, risks and opportunities are many and varied.
 For example, a wealthy, conservative politician could woo a coveted voting demographic by purchasing options to be gay.
-A life-long Christian, who is experiencing a crisis of faith or health scare could cover all bases by selling his charitable nature to a person with lesser altruistic inclinations and thereafter purchase some Judaism, some Muslim, and a splash of Buddhism, just to be sure.
+A life-long Christian, who is experiencing a crisis of faith or health scare could cover all bases by selling his charitable nature to a person with lesser altruistic inclinations and thereafter purchasing some Judaism, some Muslim, and a splash of Buddhism, just to be sure.
 So who says you can only serve one master?

 Unfortunately, the market has its limitations.
 Firstly, an agreement would have to be reached with the God-like substance whereby all people would die at the same age.
 This would prevent the hoarding of youth credits.
 Also, it’s important to understand that purchased traits would last only as long as the original owner.
 Therefore, if as a young man, you purchased 8 credits of elderly female, you must be prepared for the loss of those traits when the original holder’s life-course runs out.
 Once the credits have expired you will be transformed back into your original state for the remainder of your life-course.

 In addition to the law against living forever, the HT Market Observers (a highly unimportant branch of the HT High Council) seriously frowns upon any attempt to hoard a certain characteristic.
 Such monopolistic ventures are considered “seriously uncool” by the HT High Council and are punishable by a vicious batch of name-calling, a rather painful Indian… ah Native American burn, and being sent to one’s room without supper.
-To limit these attempts, the High Council has stated, said and otherwise exclaimed that no one, no matter how obscenely wealthy he or she may be, can own or have access to more than 200 credits.
+To limit these attempts, the High Council has stated, said, and otherwise exclaimed that no one, no matter how obscenely wealthy he or she may be, can own or have access to more than 200 credits.

-Please note, even persons of extreme “hipness” can only incorporate 100 credits into their physical make up at any given time.
+Please note: Even persons of extreme “hipness” can only incorporate 100 credits into their physical make up at any given time.
 Any additional credits purchased by the wealthy ones noted above are to be stored in government approved Credits Containers.
 This rule is to prevent a potential increase of partially nonexistent people, who generally win at such games as “Red Light, Green Light, One Two Three” and “Hide N Seek”.

 On Second Thought…

 Of course respect is another option.
-Imagine seeing beyond labels, treating each other as individuals, and calling out the fear mongering, whining, and empty protests for what they are: agenda-based bullshit.
+Imagine seeing beyond labels, treating each other as individuals, and calling out fear mongering, whining, and empty protests for what they are: agenda-based bullshit.